michelfernandez/cove/site/content/english/qes-validator.md

 {{< content text=center top=16 bottom=12 width=narrow >}}
 {{% markdown %}}
-# Check whether a document has been signed with QES
+# Check whether your document has been signed with QES
 Perform a validity check with an independent validator.
 {{% /markdown %}}
 {{< /content >}}